cjimti/cmd-emacs/README.md

 # Container-as-command: Emacs

 I use this for servers with Docker but no emacs.
 The container works best and is most transparent when it mounts the user's home directory.
-This requires a lot of trust int the container.
+Mounting a home directory requires a lot of trust in the container.
 So who am I?
-You probably want to build your container and loose the need to trust me on this one, it's up to you.
+You probably want to build your container and lose the need to trust me on this one; it's up to you.
+Clone or fork [github.com/cjimti/cmd-emacs](https://github.com/cjimti/cmd-emacs), if you would like to create your own.
+You can also easily cut-and-paste the [Dockerfile](https://github.com/cjimti/cmd-emacs/blob/master/Dockerfile) into your own.

 See the **Build Container** section below to make your own.